By Anthony Caruso III | Publisher

 “Everyone knows what Indy means to me, so I can’t think of a better place to race on Fourth of July weekend,” Stewart, who grew up 45 minutes from Indianapolis in the towns of Columbus and Rushville, Indiana, said in a team release.
 “It’s going to be cool making history by turning left and right in a stock car at the Brickyard, and the racing will be full of action and contact.
 Any time you can drive any race car at the speedway is special, and you know I’m going for the win.
 The date is already circled on my calendar.”

 READ MORE: Click here for our latest Racing coverage.

 Stewart has appeared in 94 Xfinity Series races.
 He last competed in a race in this series in 2013.

-In fact the lone race that he competed in, he won.
-That was the Drive4COPD 300 at Daytona International Speedway on Saturday, February 23, 2013 in Daytona Beach, Florida.
+In fact, in the lone race that he competed in, he won.
+That was the Drive4COPD 300 at Daytona International Speedway on Saturday, February 23, 2013, in Daytona Beach, Florida.

-According to the press release announcing his return, the car number, along with his sponsor will be announced at a later date.
-Also, the team will announce his crew chief, as well, in the future.
+According to the press release announcing his return, the car number and his sponsor will be announced later.
+Also, the team will release information on his crew chief, as well, in the future.

 Subscribe to our newsletter!